 Finally, a study was conducted in Thailand on second year medical students (can we say stress?).
 Their cortisol levels (stress hormone) were measured at baseline and 4 days after completing a mindfulness/meditation program.
 After just 4 days, cortisol was notably lower leading the study to conclude meditation not only lowers stress but counteracts chronic diseases associated with stress.

-Well I’m convinced, are you?
+Well I’m convinced on meditation and health, are you?
 I hope so.
 Let’s get started!

 Here’s a few types of meditation to consider: